ome/omero-documentation/README.md

 This label allows the page to be uniquely referenced in the rest of the documentation.
 To do so, use the following syntax ``:ref:`path/name-of-the-page` `` or `` :ref:`link to my page <path/name-of-the-page>` ``.

+References to labels above tables and images are also encourages.
+The `:ref:` directive is advised over standard reST links, as it works across files and reference names are automatically generated (e.g. from caption of an image).

 ## Images vs. Figures ##